kxytechnologies/kxy-python/docs/latest/introduction/memoryless/index.rst

 	c(u_1, \dots, u_d) = \frac{p(x_1, \dots, x_d)}{ \prod_{i=1}^d p(x_i)} = \frac{p\left(x_i \vert \dots, x_j, \dots, i \neq j \right)}{p(x_i)}.

-The copula density is the ratio of the actual joint (resp. conditional) density, and the joint (resp. conditional) density had there been no association betweeen coordinates.
+The copula density is the ratio of the actual joint (resp. conditional) density, and the hypothetical joint (resp. conditional) density had there been no association betweeen coordinates.

 Moreover, the copula-uniform dual distribution is the uniform distribution on the hypercube :math:`[0, 1]^d` if and only if coordinates :math:`x_i` are statistically independent.